The Fourier Type Expansions on Tubes: Introduction

+where each element of $\{z^{(k)}\}_{k=1}^{\infty}, z^{(k)}\in \mathbb{R}^n,$ is selected according to the pre-orthogonal maximal principle $(\ref{min_pro_revise1})$, and $\{\mathcal B_k\}$ is obtained by applying the Gram-Schmidt orthogonalization process to the corresponding Cauchy-Szeg\"o kernels.}\\ We note that the theory is dependent on the condition (\ref{CS-infty}).
+For regular cones in $\mathbb R^2$ (that is, $n=2$), and for polygonal cones and circular cones in $\mathbb R^n$ for any $n\ge 2,$ we can prove the validity of (\ref{CS-infty}).

 The writing plan is as follows.
-In Section 2, some basic results and notations are given.
-In Sections 3, we devote to establishing the theory of AFD-type approximation in $H^2(T_{\Gamma_1})$.
-In Section 4, several related problems are explored, where the problems include the convergent rate of AFD-type approximation, rational approximation of functions in $L^2(\mathbb R^n)$, and the exploration of AFD-type approximation in $H^2(T_\Gamma)$.
+In Section $2$ some related and basic results for $H^2(T_{\Gamma_1})$ are given.
+In Section $3$ we devote to establishing POAFD in $H^2(T_{\Gamma_1})$.
+In Section $4$ we prove the validity of BVC in $H^2(T_{\Gamma_1})$.
+In Section $5$ we investigate the convergent rate of POAFD and rational approximation of functions in $L^2(\mathbb R^n)$.
+In Appendix A we give another kind of rational approximation in $H^2(T_{\Gamma_1})$.
+In Appendix B we explore POAFD in $H^2(T_\Gamma)$ for $\Gamma$ being in some particular subclasses of regular cones.